paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 }
 ```

-Which indicates that the storage value has failed to be retrieved from the network.
+The `failed` event indicates that the storage value has failed to be retrieved from the network.

-Alternatively, if the `followSubscriptionId` is dead, then `result` can also be:
+### disjoint

 ```json
 {